• Skip to main content

 Feature: Regularization

-April 2, 2007 By Ben Brumfield
+April 2, 2007 by Ben Brumfield

 One of the many editorial decisions that must be made while transcribing a manuscript is whether or not to preserve the document's original spellling and punctuation.
 Happily, TEI has a mechanism for preserving preserve both versions while typing the transcript, so the choice of which one to display is delegated to the reader/printer.
 Unhappily, the eierlegende wollmilchsau approach of TEI means their mechanism is pretty hokey: